dkarthe/webjeda-blog/_posts/2016-03-24-jekyll-subscribe-form.md

-I hope that covers almost all types of subscriptions possible.
+I hope that covers many types of subscription forms available for Jekyll.
 Let me know which one you implemented and for what reason.
-For some reason if you couldn't get this working then let me know.
-I will help you out at the cost of a coffee.
+If you couldn't get this working then let me know in the comment section.

 Thanks for reading!